Darius662/WinOpsTool/DEVELOPER_GUIDE.md

 3. Create panel class inheriting from `BasePanel`
 4. Add panel to main window in `src/ui/main/window.py`
 5. Add configuration schema in `src/core/config_schema.py`
-6. Add configuration tab in Configuration Manager if needed
+6. Add configuration tab in WinOpsInit if needed

 ### Adding a New Button Component